David Cross: Television, film and voice roles

 Cross began his professional television career as a writer on The Ben Stiller Show.
 The series hired him toward the end of its run, and he occasionally made brief appearances in the sketches.
 He had a speaking role in "The Legend of T.J.
 O'Pootertoot", a sketch written almost entirely by Cross.
-It was during this period that he first met Bob Odenkirk, with whom he would later co-create the HBO sketch comedy series Mr. Show in 1995.
+It was during this period that he first met Bob Odenkirk, with whom he would later co-create the HBO sketch comedy series Mr. Show with Bob and David (Mr. Show) in 1995.
 Cross won an Emmy for his work on The Ben Stiller Show in 1993.
 In 1997 he played Newton, an employee of the NYC Morgue in Men in Black, and reprised the character, now as an owner of a video rental store, in Men in Black II in 2002.

 Cross later co-starred as Tobias Fünke in Arrested Development, originally intended to be only a minor role.
 He also played smaller roles on programs such as Just Shoot Me!, The Drew Carey Show, NewsRadio, Strangers with Candy, Tim and Eric Awesome Show, Great Job, and Aqua Teen Hunger Force.
 From October 2005, Cross regularly appeared on Comedy Central's The Colbert Report as Stephen Colbert's nemesis Russ Lieber, a fictional liberal radio talk show host from Madison, Wisconsin.
 Cross developed an animated series for Comedy Central called Freak Show, which co-starred H. Jon Benjamin and was cancelled due to low ratings.
 He has appeared several times on Wonder Showzen.

 Cross teamed up with Mr. Show director and producer Troy Miller and Odenkirk to produce a feature film Run Ronnie Run, based on one of their Mr. Show characters.
 The film satirized the reality television craze, and featured cameos from many stars; however, Odenkirk got into conflict with the studio New Line Cinema, and they released it direct-to-video.
 In 1994 and again in 1999, Cross was a guest voice actor on Joe Frank's radio show, featured in the episodes "The Last Run", "A Hearing", "The O.J.
 Chronicles", and "Jam".
 In 2013, he returned, making an appearance in an episode of Frank's radio show, entitled "A Conversation".